Flurdeh/Youtube-Resources/Welcome file.md

 # Music
 # Stock Footage
 ## Stock video
+- [Pixabay](https://pixabay.com/ "https://pixabay.com/") - Plenty of videos, make sure to read the license on each of the page, some may have a different on
 -   [Coverr](http://coverr.co/)  -  [CC0](https://creativecommons.org/publicdomain/zero/1.0/)   7 new videos every Monday.
 -   [Life of Vids](http://www.lifeofvids.com/)  -  [©️](https://creativecommons.org/publicdomain/zero/1.0/)  Free royalty-free videos, clips & loops.
 -   [Mazwai](http://mazwai.com/)  - Great collection of free creative commons HD video clips & footages.
 Check each video for licensing terms.